4 reasons you might consider disclosing your T1D at work

 It is possible to turn your diabetes into a positive.
 People with diabetes have to be aware of the time, keep to a routine, follow a healthy lifestyle and attend for regular diabetes review.
 These are all qualities which demonstrate responsibility, self-discipline and organisational skills – traits that employers seek when recruiting.

-Emphasising this at an interview can be to your advantage.
+Emphasising this can be to your advantage.

 4. You want to correct misconceptions